Computers4Kids/build-a-blog/_posts/2018-06-04-tutorial-part-1.md

 Getting familiar with where things exist is the first step to learning what things do.
 Try to find these specific file types before moving on:

-* HTML: describes how content on a page is organized.
-Things like words, images, and panels.
+* HTML: describes the content on a page and how it is organized.
+Things like words, images, boxes, and buttons.
 * SCSS (CSS): describes how content on a page is displayed.
 Things like color, fonts, and spacing.
 * MD (markdown): Markdown feels like magic.
 You're still describing how content on a page should be like HTML, but without having to worry about those tedious tags all the time unless you want to.
+GitHub converts markdown into HTML when serving your site.
 * YML: Known as Yet Another Markup Language or YAML Ain't Markup Language for somewhat humorous reasons.
 There's only one of these, but it's an important one for managing your website.

 [Part 2 continues with how to edit these files]({{site.baseurl}}/tutorial-part-2/)